vatpac-technology/sops/docs/aerodromes/sydney.md

 </figure>

 ## Airspace
-SY ADC is responsible for the Class C airspace in the SY CTR `SFC` to `A005`.
+SY ADC is responsible for the Class C airspace in the SY CTR `SFC` to `A005` as shown below.

 <figure markdown>
 ![SY ADC Airspace](img/SYTWR.png){ width="700" }